-Australia is a passionate sporting nation that offers drama, excitement and plenty of true-blue sportsmanship.
+Australia is a passionate sporting nation with plenty of excitement, drama and true-blue sportsmanship.